open5e/open5e/source/monsters/tome-of-beasts/S/son-of-fenris.rst

-**Trampling Charge.** If the son of Fenris moves at least 20 feet straight toward a creature and hits it with a slam attack on that turn, that target must succeed on a DC 18 Strength saving throw or be knocked prone.
+**Trampling Charge.** If the son of Fenris moves at least 20 feet straight toward a creature and hits it with a slam attack on that turn, that target must succeed on a DC 18 Strength saving throw or be knocked :ref:`srd:prone`.
 If it is knocked prone, the son of Fenris can make another slam attack against it as a bonus action.